 Many Illinois citizens use bicycles as their primary mode of transport.
 Riding a bike is better for the environment, cheaper, and sometimes faster, depending on where you live.
-Often, people may go for a beer with their friends after work and decide to cycle home, or choose to bicycle drunk because getting an Uber or car sharing is not an option.
+People often go for a beer with their friends after work and decide to cycle home or bicycle drunk because getting an Uber or car sharing is not an option.

 Many states in the US criminalize intoxicated bike riding and apply the same laws as drunk driving in a vehicle.
 Illinois, thankfully, is not one of these states, and you cannot be charged with a DUI for riding a regular bike while drunk.
 However, there are some traffic violations and other criminal offenses that can be used against drunk biking, and you could face a DUI on a bike powered by a battery or electricity.

-If you are facing criminal charges or traffic offenses for riding a bike while under the influence in Illinois, speak with an experienced criminal defense attorney from Hirsch Law Group as soon as possible.
+If you are facing criminal charges or traffic offenses in Illinois for riding a bike while under the influence, speak with an experienced criminal defense attorney from Hirsch Law Group as soon as possible.
 The consequences of a criminal offense or traffic violation can be severe and quite expensive.
-You could have huge fines, license suspension, a traffic or criminal record, and even jail time.
+You could have hefty fines, license suspension, a traffic or criminal record, and even jail time.

 At Hirsch Law Group, we have over 20 years of experience helping Illinois citizens with traffic and criminal offenses.
 Our attorneys have a deep understanding of DUI laws, traffic laws, and criminal state laws.
-We treat every case that comes through our doors equally, and we provide a tailored defense experience to each client.
+We treat every case that comes through our doors equally and provide each client with a tailored defense experience.

 What Are Illinois DUI Laws For Bikes?

 Driving under the influence of alcohol or drugs in Illinois is unlawful and results in criminal penalties.
-If you operate a motor vehicle with a blood alcohol content (BAC) level higher than 0.08%, or 0.04% for commercial drivers, you can be charged with a DUI.
+If you operate a motor vehicle with a blood alcohol concentration (BAC) level higher than 0.08% or 0.04% for commercial motor vehicle drivers, you can be charged with a DUI.
 If you are an underage driver, you could face DUI charges for any amount of alcohol in your system.

 Actual Physical Control